 Since the benchmarks for an effective public address have evolved with our transforming culture, we now find it appropriate to discuss public speaking as "expanded conversation."
-Accordingly, we will develop an appreciation of both the production and consumption of civic discourse by first exploring the range of communication dynamics operating in contemporary society.
-It is important that we understand conversation as the basic building block of our society if we are to ever fully realize the intricacies involved in the practice of "expanded conversation."
+Accordingly, we will develop an appreciation of both the production and consumption of civic discourse by exploring a range of communication dynamics operating in contemporary society.
 Equally critical to a full apprehension of the centrality of civic discourse is an understanding of the role of communication in social organization.

-In sum, this course holds as its core objective, development of student ability to:
+In sum, this course holds as its core objectives, development of student ability to: